 Instructions

 - Wash the spaghetti squash.
 Use a knife to cut slits all around the squash.
-Place in a slow cooker (optional: line the slow cooker with a liner or parchment paper) and cook on low for 5-6 hours or high for 3-4 hours.1 spaghetti squash
+Place in a slow cooker and cook on high for 3-4 hours (or low for 5-6 hours).1 spaghetti squash

 - Remove the spaghetti squash from the slow cooker, cut in half length-wise, scrape out the seeds and discard.
 Then scrape out the squash 'noodles' into a bowl.
 Set aside.